-- Application for General Admission along with accompanying documents (if not previously submitted). - Two recommendations (one academic or personal, and one professional). - A written essay that demonstrates competency needed for success in the program.
-(Students who have successfully completed optional course MGOL 285 Personal and Professional Assessment do not need to complete a writing sample.) - A proposed plan to finish any remaining general education or elective credits.
+- Application for General Admission along with accompanying documents (if not previously submitted). - Two recommendations. - A written essay that demonstrates competency needed for success in the program.
+(Students who have successfully completed optional course MGOL 260 Personal and Professional Assessment do not need to complete a writing sample.) - A proposed plan to finish any remaining general education or elective credits.